-Helping your compensation claim for your foreign accident or illness
+Helping your compensation claim for your foreign accident

 ‘Sustaining an injury while abroad can be traumatic.
 We believe that making a claim in such circumstances needn’t be.’